-On 31 December 2023 and on 31 December 2022, the interest on cash and cash equivalents represents the interest received and paid for cash held with the euro area central banks.
+On 31 December 2024 and on 31 December 2023, the interest on cash and cash equivalents represents the interest received and paid for cash held with the euro area central banks.
 In 2021, the EFSF was charged an interest (Deposit Facility Rate - DFR) of 0.50% on the cash held at Eurosystem central banks.
-Due to the entry into force of the European Central Bank's revised guideline on domestic asset and liability management operations by national central banks on 1 October 2019 and to the discontinuation of the EONIA as of 3 January 2022, the remuneration applied to EFSF euro cash accounts held at national central banks has changed from the DFR to the lowest rate between zero, the DFR and the $\leq$ STR.
+Due to the discontinuation of the EONIA as of 3 January 2022, the remuneration applied to EFSF euro cash accounts held at national central banks has changed from the DFR to the lowest rate between zero, the DFR and the €STR.
 It has been effective from 3 January 2022 for Deutsche Bundesbank.
-For harmonisation purposes, the ECB also decided to align the remuneration to the lowest rate between zero, the DFR and the $\leq$ STR effective from 4 April 2022.
-On 8 September 2022 the ECB announced a temporary change, effective from 14 September 2022 to 30 April 2023, in the applicable remuneration formula on Eurosystem deposits for public institutions, including the EFSF, to the minimum between DFR and $\leq$ STR.
-As of 1st May 2023, the Governing Council of the ECB adjusted the ceiling for the remuneration of Euro area government deposits, set at the euro short-term rate ( $\notin$ STR) minus 20 basis points.
+For harmonisation purposes, the ECB also decided to align the remuneration to the lowest rate between zero, the DFR and the €STR effective from 4 April 2022.
+On 8 September 2022 the ECB announced a temporary change, effective from 14

+September 2022 to 30 April 2023, in the applicable remuneration formula on Eurosystem deposits for public institutions, including the EFSF, to the minimum between DFR and €STR.
+As of 1st May 2023, the ECB Governing Council adjusted the ceiling for the remuneration of euro area government deposits, set at the euro short-term rate (€STR) minus 20 basis points.

 Cash buffers are established in line with the EFSF Framework Agreement and constitute liquid assets from which the EFSF will be able to assure payments under its issued bonds.
 Surplus cash held by the Company over and above the balance required for working capital management is invested in interest-bearing current accounts, time deposits, money market deposits and marketable securities.
-The interst received are disclosed under the investing acrivities in the statement of cash flows.
+The interest received is disclosed under "Investing activities" in the statement of cash flows.